chantox1/mhw-builder-scripts/BM wep data (csv) to json/readme.txt

-Transforms weapon .csv data to a singular data.json file - currently only considers blademaster weapons.
+Transforms weapon .csv data to a singular wepDataBM.json file